 No-Sugar Diet - The Only Diet Plan You Need & How to Do It Successfully

-What is a No-Sugar Diet?
+What is a No Sugar Diet?

 Whether you decide to eliminate added processed sugar sources or go a step further and remove natural sugars as well is a personal decision.
 Like any decision, however, it should be based on accurate knowledge.
-To help you make an informed decision about which type of no-sugar diet is best for you, let’s delve into some sugar basics.
+To help you make an informed decision about which type of sugar free diet is best for you, let’s delve into some sugar basics.

 Know the Different Types of Sugar

-Natural versus Refined
+Natural Versus Refined

 So, what’s the difference between natural and refined sugar?
 At the simplest level, sugar is sugar.
 Sugar molecules are basically the same whether they come from a banana or a cupcake.
 Refined sugar has been extracted from plants – mainly sugar cane and sugar beets – and processed prior to being added to food products in order to improve their taste.
-Natural sugars are those that occur in whole foods, including fruits, vegetables, and dairy products.
-While the sugars in these foods are no different from those in processed foods, the other nutrients in whole foods – vitamins, minerals, and fiber – are much better for you.
-In addition to providing the fuel that your body needs to function well, these nutrients also slow down the digestion of glucose, which is what sugar is broken down into when it enters the body.
+Natural sugars are those that occur in whole foods, including fruits, vegetables and dairy products.
+While the sugars in these foods are no different from those in processed foods, the other nutrients in whole foods — vitamins, minerals and fiber — are much better for you.
+In addition to providing the fuel that your body needs to function well, these nutrients also slow down the digestion of glucose, which is what sugar breaks down into when it enters the body.
 This helps to prevent the insulin spikes which occur when you eat a lot of sugar.

 Different Types of Sugar

 Glucose is the first product of photosynthesis in plants and is the main source of energy for plants and animals.
 Fructose, together with some glucose and sucrose, is found in fruits.
 Galactose occurs only in the animal kingdom, as part of milk sugar, which is called lactose.
 Starch, which occurs as a store of energy in plants, consists of a large number of glucose units joined together.
-Starchy carbs are in such foods as potatoes, yams, and grains like rice.
+Starchy carbs are in such foods as potatoes, yams and grains like rice.
 The type of sugar that is extracted from plants and then refined to be used in processed foods is called sucrose.

-21 Ways to say ‘Sugar’
+21 Ways to Say Sugar